Learning an Ensemble Token from Task-driven Priors in Facial Analysis: Introduction

 \section{Introduction}

-Facial analysis exhibits feature variations depending on the task.
-Conversely, a unified feature representation derived from diverse features demonstrates robust performance across facial analysis tasks.
-Through neural network on deep learning, spatial and semantic features are represented from a single facial image.
-The Convolutional Neural Networks (CNNs) enabled the representation of spatial information, and more recently, the Vision Transformers (ViTs) has facilitated the representation of semantic information at the patch level.
-Notably, the attention mechanism within the transformer demonstrates robust representation even for inputs scattered in disparate spaces or across multi-modality~\cite{Kirillov_2023_ICCV, Wei_2020_CVPR}.
+Facial analysis exhibits task-specific feature variations; conversely, a unified feature representation derived from diverse features yields robust performance across facial analysis tasks.
+Deep learning neural networks represent spatial and semantic features from a single facial image.
+The Convolutional Neural Networks (CNNs) enable spatial information representation, and more recently, the Vision Transformers (ViTs) facilitate the semantic information representation at the patch level.
+Notably, the transformer's attention mechanism enables robust representation even when inputs are scattered across disparate spaces or modalities~\citep{Kirillov_2023_ICCV, Wei_2020_CVPR}.

-The emergence of general models such as DINOv2~\cite{oquab2024dinov2learningrobustvisual} and SAM~\cite{kirillov2023segment} capable of handling multiple tasks has significantly advanced interpretability within the computer vision community.
-These general models have demonstrated significant achievements in image classification, segmentation, and detection, and as well as handle multi-tasks within a single encoder.
-Furthermore, linear probing of pre-trained models with unified feature representation has shown promising results~\cite{he2021maskedautoencodersscalablevision, Liang_2022_CVPR, Pham_2024_WACV, Huang_2024_CVPR}.
-In the areas of multi-modality, CLIP~\cite{radford2021learningtransferablevisualmodels, Shen_2023_ICCV} and attention mechanisms~\cite{vaswani2023attentionneed, dosovitskiy2021imageworth16x16words} has demonstrated promising results, confirming that unified feature representation significantly enhances model's interpretability.
+The emergence of general models such as DINOv2~\citep{oquab2024dinov2learningrobustvisual} and SAM~\citep{kirillov2023segment} capable of handling tasks has significantly advanced interpretability within the computer vision.
+These general models have demonstrated significant achievements in image classification, segmentation, and detection, and as well as handling multi-tasks within a single encoder.
+Furthermore, linear probing of pre-trained models with unified feature representation has shown promising results~\citep{he2021maskedautoencodersscalablevision, Liang_2022_CVPR, Pham_2024_WACV, Huang_2024_CVPR}.
+In the areas of multi-modality, CLIP~\citep{radford2021learningtransferablevisualmodels, Shen_2023_ICCV} and attention mechanisms~\citep{vaswani2023attentionneed, dosovitskiy2021imageworth16x16words} have demonstrated promising results, confirming that unified feature representation significantly enhances model's interpretability.